 What Can I Expect from the Physical?

 A DOT examination will consist of an evaluation of a vision test, hearing test, blood pressure, heart rate, and overall physical health.
-This physical will also be done to screen your body for the existence of any illegal drugs.
-At this time, if you are prescribed any controlled substances it is recommended that you bring a note from your doctor or proof of prescription.
-You wear glasses or contact lenses, you’ll want to bring those with you at the time of the examination.
+If you wear glasses or contact lenses, you’ll want to bring those with you at the time of the examination.

 Contact Springfield Urgent Care today to set up your Department of Transportation physical before your start date.
 Springfield Urgent Care offers a variety of occupational testing services to help you get through your onboarding quickly and smoothly.